Opinion | One city, two police officers and an entire nation in pain

 At Mora’s service slated for next week, we will hear similar tributes.
 But several things stood out to me during this one.
 Foremost, the great humanity expressed was balm at a time when cops are under fire and the absurd “defund the police” movement continues to have supporters.
 While understanding the origins of that movement — the pivotal murder of George Floyd by a police officer most infamously among them — shifting funds away from law enforcement to achieve other worthy social goals comes at a great cost.

 Next, immigrants are our greatest resource.
-People such as officers Rivera and Mora, who willingly sacrifice for the privilege of opportunity, were both first-generation sons of immigrants.
+People such as Officers Rivera and Mora, who willingly sacrifice for the privilege of opportunity, were both first-generation sons of immigrants.
 We need more, not fewer, like them.

-Finally, the bond of our men and women in blue is the same we have shared and rallied to support in bad times (and sometimes good.)
+Finally, the bond of our men and women in blue is the same we have shared and rallied to support in bad times (and sometimes good).
 The risk we take in shredding that bond through our politics, and in our dehumanizing incivility toward one another, might be greater than our Republic can bear.

 Without the rule of law — and respect for those commissioned to enforce it — democracy doesn’t stand a chance.
 Rivera and Mora were too young to perish, but their brave example is their legacy.
 They did not die in vain.